Deliverance Creek: Plot

-The desserters burn their coats in the back.
-Belle hears them conspiring to rob the Union soldier payroll, soon to arrive to the local bank.
-Nate shows up at Belle's farmhouse.
-After she explains it's Jasper and other desserters, he tries to get her to leave with the kids, but she refuses.
-The next morning Caleb is asked to get Toby his breakfast and they interact.
+The deserters burn their coats in the back.
+Belle hears them conspiring to rob the Union soldier payroll, soon to arrive at the local bank.
+Nate shows up at Belle's farmhouse and tries to get her to leave with the kids, but she refuses.

-In town, Belle realises they will soon search her premises so she races home.
-She sends off the desserters, hides Toby and tells her kids to hide upstairs.
+Belle realises they will soon search her premises so she sends off the deserters, and hides Toby and her kids.
 A posse comes by, as remnants of the Union soldiers' things were retrieved from the fire.
-In their search, Caleb pops out of hiding and is shot dead.
+During their search, Caleb is shot dead.
 After they bury him, Belle tells Toby he was his son.

 Kessie arrives, only to find that Moses and the kids were separated and his fate is unknown.
 Hattie convinces Belle to take her in under the guise of a slave.

 Belle contacts Jasper to help them steal the Union payroll, as she wants revenge against the Crawfords for Caleb's death.
-Visiting Nate's office, while he leaves her alone a moment she discovers when security will be increased and therefore when the gold arrives.
+Visiting Nate's office, she deduces when the gold will arrive.
+Belle enlists Kessie's help, in exchange for helping reuniting her family.

-Realising that Kessie could help with the heist, Belle asks for her help with it in exchange for her aide in reuniting her family.
-They devise a plan to copy the safe's keys.

-As the Union payroll representatives insist, Cordelia asks Ben to stand watch in the safe overnight.
-Meanwhile, four of the desserters are snuck into the funeral home next door to the bank, in pine boxes under the guise of a family that perished from smallpox.

-They break into the bank, only to find a new combination lock.
-Kessie is able to crack the safe, but Ben is shot.
-Belle is appalled, but Jasper doesn't think twice, as he's a Crawford.
-Neither know that Ben and Hattie are involved.
-The men hide the gold, planning to meet in a month to divy out the earnings.
-Cyril plans to keep it for himself.
+Ben (Joel Johnstone) stands watch in the safe overnight, while four of the deserters are snuck into the funeral home next door to the bank, in pine boxes under the guise of a family that perished from smallpox.
+They break into the bank and crack the safe, but Ben is shot.
+The men hide the gold, planning to meet in a month to divy out the earnings, but Cyril (Christopher James Baker) plans to keep it for himself.
 The next day, once the robbery is discovered, Ben is in critical condition, Cordelia is told she'll be held responsible for the value of all missing.
-Nate finds Belle's necklace at the scene of the crime, and the final scene is a wide shot of them meeting, she realising she's missing the necklace.
+Nate finds Belle's necklace at the scene of the crime, and when they meet, she realises it's missing.